 An evaluation will be conducted 18 months after the policy comes into effect.
 If this evaluation results in an assessment that changes may be needed, the policy will be reviewed.

-If the evaluation does not indicate the need for any changes, a review will be initiated in 2017 and thereafter no later than 6 years after it came into force.
+This policy was evaluated in July 2017 and did not indicate the need for any changes.
+A review will be initiated prior to 24 March 2022 (no later than 6 years after it came into force).

 7. Adopted by and Date